igenius-io/reboot-js/README.md

 }
 module.exports = testController;
 ```

+**Test this out**
-4. Browse to http://localhost:3001/test/hello and snap dog!
+Browse to http://localhost:3001/test/hello and snap dog!
 You have just run an express route that links to a custom layout file, customer view file and imported a variable that displays when called in the hello.handlebars file

 Note - The **app** variable in the function(**app**) is the express object, giving you access to use express in controllers.